-- Roadside grass is usually dirty and poor quality so the goats don't get enough to eat.
+- Roadside grass is usually dirty and of poor quality so the goats don't get enough to eat.

 - They risk being caught in or even strangled by their tether.

-- On dry gravel roads they are blasted by dust every time a vehicle passes.
+- On dry gravel roads, they are blasted by dust every time a vehicle passes.

-Good health is vital for good welfare, and most of the significant potential health problems for Angoras are discussed in the website's series of articles on "Angora goat health" (reference??).
+Good health is vital for good welfare, and most of the significant potential health problems for Angoras are discussed in the website's series of articles on "Angora goat health"

 Footrot is a particular welfare concern because it's very painful and if not treated leads to permanent distortion of the feet and even arthritis in the joints of the foot.

-It is particularly important with Angoras to keep their hooves trimmed whenever they start to become overgrown, and on problem farms goats should be run into a footbath containing 10% zinc sulphate every few weeks or so, and allowed to stand in the footbath for 5 minutes each time.
+It is particularly important with Angoras to keep their hooves trimmed whenever they start to become overgrown, and on problem farms, goats should be run into a footbath containing 10% zinc sulphate every few weeks or so, and allowed to stand in the footbath for 5 minutes each time.

 Angora goats are not usually disbudded as kids as dairy goats are, and they are rarely dehorned as horned cattle are.
 While this means they aren't subjected to the pain and distress of disbudding or dehorning, there are some big welfare problems associated with "horned-ness".

 Horned goats have a big social advantage over non-horned goats even if they are smaller because they can use their horns mercilessly to bully other goats and move up the social ladder.
-They can batter head on, maybe even breaking legs or ribs, and if they have short horns that spread out from the head they can swipe sideways and inflict nasty penetrating wounds.
+They can batter head-on, maybe even breaking legs or ribs, and if they have short horns that spread out from the head they can swipe sideways and inflict nasty penetrating wounds.
 Goats bully more when under stress so keep a look out for bullying when you mix strange goats or confine goats in a small space.

 Entanglement by the horns is something to be constantly on the lookout for with Angoras.
 Their spreading horns can become entangled in wire, in trees, in fact in virtually any gap in their paddock.